BR0kEN-/cikit/tests/README.md

 # Todo

-- [x] Add script for automate installation of Cygwin on Windows
+- [x] Add script to automate installation of Cygwin on Windows
-- [ ] Add script for automate installation of VirtualBox
+- [ ] Add script to automate installation of VirtualBox
-- [ ] Add script for automate installation of Vagrant
+- [ ] Add script to automate installation of Vagrant